Circle of Life: Non-anthropocentric evolutionary tree - by Brenda de Groot

 Cum laude

-Specialisations: conservation education and the phylogeny, conservation and behaviour of Asian colobines (leaf-eating monkeys).
+Specialisations: conservation education and the phylogeny, conservation and behaviour of Asian colobines (leaf-monkeys).

 Thesis project #1: Tails of Cambodia